How to Apply to Creighton University - Undergraduates

 In addition to the materials listed above, all transfer students applying to Creighton should submit the following:

-- Additionally, the official high school transcript must be the official final high school transcript.
-These must come directly from the institution in order to be considered official.
+- All your official college and/or university transcripts.
+Additionally, the official high school transcript must be the official final high school transcript.
+These must come directly from the institution to be considered official.

-- This verifies that a student is in good academic and disciplinary standing with their current institution.
+- Have a college official (i.e. dean of students, registrar, academic advisor) submit a College Official’s Report.
+This verifies that a student is in good academic and disciplinary standing with their current institution.
 This requirement is in lieu of the counselor recommendation, which is not required for transfer students.

 For more information about transfer requirements, please visit our transfer students page.